 - There is no action necessary.
 The information requested from Regular UI Claimants has already been received for PUA claimants.
 Further communications for PUA claimants will be provided, and there is no action necessary for PUA Claimants at this time.

-- This supplemental benefit for eligible claimants will be in the amount of $300 per week for the weeks ending August 1, August 8 and August 15.
-If additional funding is available, the program will extend beyond those weeks.
+- This supplemental benefit for eligible claimants will be in the amount of $300 per week for the weeks ending August 1, August 8, August 15, August 22, August 29 and September 5.

 - Eligible claimants must have a valid Unemployment Insurance claim, be unemployed or partially unemployed due to COVID-19 and have a weekly benefit amount of $100 or more.